By Isaac Bober via PracticalMotoring.com.au

 In 1959, the 4W66 arrived with a gruntier engine, the 4.0-litre Nissan P engine which thumped out 93kW.
 This variant was discontinued in June 1960.

 The 4W66 made way for the 4W73 released in 1959.
 It was the most powerful Patrol at the time with a 108kW engine based on that in the 4W66.
 It also received upgrades to the grille, bonnet, headlights and wheelarches.

 The Nissan G60 - first vehicle to cross the Simpson desert - 1960-1980

-The 4W did what it needed to do… It paved the way for the second-generation ‘Patrol’ the G60 Series which arrived in 1960 and stayed in production until 1980.
-Imported to Australia, the G60 became the first vehicle to cross the Simpson desert, driven by geologist Reg Sprigg the crossing was only the second European crossing of the desert ever.
+The 4W Series did what it needed to do… It paved the way for the second-generation ‘Patrol’ the G60 Series which arrived in 1960 and stayed in production until 1980.
+Imported to Australia, the G60 became the first vehicle to cross the Simpson Desert, driven by geologist Reg Sprigg.
+Taking 12 days, the crossing was only the second by a European.
 The first was by Captain Ted Colson and his indigenous guide, Peter Ains, and their camels in 1936.

 The G60 was offered in both short- and long- wheelbase set-ups.
 The Nissan P engine continued in the G60, and the transmission started out as a three-speed; with a two-speed transfer case and part-time four-wheel drive system.
 Later models saw the introduction of a four-speed transmission.

 The 60 Patrol didn’t change much over the years, with the only upgrades of note being power-assisted front drum brakes and a third windscreen wiper!
 There was, however, a real improvement in 1980 with the G61 Patrol which was basically the 60-body sitting on MQ Patrol running gear, including a full synchro four-speed manual gearbox, improved engine and better seating.